Karandev2007/KyraDock/README.md

 ## How It Works
 1. Wake Word Detection (Offline)
-Kyra uses a local Picovoice model (.ppn) to detect "Hey Kyra" entirely offline.
+Kyra uses a local Picovoice model to detect "Hey Kyra" entirely offline.
 This keeps response time fast and your data private.

 2. Voice Recognition
 After the wake word, Kyra listens using your microphone and transcribes your speech using the Google Web Speech API.

 3. AI Brain (Groq API)
-The command is sent to Groq’s API model for a natural and smart response.
+The query command is sent to Groq’s API model for a natural and smart response.

 4. Text-to-Speech
 Kyra speaks the answer using pyttsx3, running in a dedicated thread to allow interruptions.
 So if you change your mind or issue a new command, she’ll stop and listen again.